Honestpuck/scriptorium/README.md

   -h, --help  show this help message and exit
 ```

 It's simple, no arguments.
-Just lists the scripts on the server
+Just lists the scripts on the server.

 ### `push`